veltzer/demos-orc-k8s/exercises/01_get_to_know_the_dashboard/exercise.md

 * for people on AWS:
     run:
-    `$ kubectl proxy`
+`$ kubectl proxy &`
+    lets assume that you dashboard port on the AWS machine is 8001

-  on your Windows/Mac/Linux local machine:
+* on your Windows/Mac/Linux local machine:
     `$ ssh -L 12345:localhost:8001 ubuntu@[yourip]`
     and then point your browser to `localhost:12345`

+* If you want to see your dashboard without a NodePort service:

+* run:
+    `kubectl -n kubernetes-dashboard port-forward service/kubernetes-dashboard --address 0.0.0.0 9090 &`

+* Then create a tunnel to port 9090 of your machine in the cloud